 This is primarily a progress report and will update the PCC on the capital position, amending prudential indicators as necessary, and whether any policies require revision.
-In addition, a quarterly capital monitoring report will go to the Police and Crime Strategy Board meeting.

 c) An annual treasury report

 This is a backward-looking review document and provides details of a selection of actual prudential and treasury indicators and actual treasury operations compared to the estimates within the strategy.